ProgFadi/giz-task08/README.md

 - Create at least 3 empty pages (Dashboard, Categories, Products)
 - Use React Router to route visitor into above mentioned pages
-- Create Navlinks that for guiding user to pages.
-You can use MUI components like AppBar, Drawer, etc. (optional)
+- Create Navlinks for guiding user to pages, You can use MUI components like AppBar, Drawer, etc. (optional)
-- Create container component that renders different content according to routed page.
+- Create container component that renders different content according to routed page.(Composition & HOC)
 - Re-design products page functionality of previous task(07) with MUI (Textfields, Button, Table for products instead of card)